 Lectures, exercises and individual studies in computer labs.
 The term paper is discussed at a pre-seminar before final submission.
+The language of instruction is English.

 Forms of examination

 Written assignments, term paper, and oral review of another student's term paper at a pre-seminar.